 There is a concise summary of discussions around each of the priority topics allowing the reader to get right to the point rather than wading through 2000+ words.
 Another aspect that they do well, is providing a lot of internal links so that readers can continue their journey through the website based on their interests.

 “The one thing I think is most important for B2B writers is to have your own unique voice and point of view.
 B2B writers often have limited influence over the subject matter they cover, and subjects can sometimes be dry.
-Having a unique point of view or perspective is key to set your content apart from everyone else writing about the same thing.” – Jessica Ruane from Beekeeper
+Having a unique point of view or perspective is key to set your content apart from everyone else writing about the same thing.” – Jessica Ruane, Brand Marketing Manager – Beekeeper

 I couldn’t agree more with Jessica, successful B2B writing is authentic.
 All of us have challenges or problems in our daily work lives that we would love to resolve.
 Zero in on these points, and how you can improve your audiences’ work experience without adding to their pain.